 INSURANCE AND BOND

 A Security Deposit of $1,500 applies to all hires.
-Under our Terms and Conditions, the hirer authorises us to deduct any costs arising from accident, damaged, loss or cleaning requirements as a result of the hire.
+Under our Terms and Conditions, the hirer authorises us to deduct any costs arising from accident, damage, loss, or cleaning requirements as a result of the hire.
 A $1 pre-authorisation is taken against your credit card at the commencement of the hire to verify its currency.
-The caravan needs to be returned on time, free of damage (except for normal wear and tear), with all inclusions and in a clean and hygenic condition that would be acceptable to the next hirer.
+The caravan needs to be returned on time, free of damage (except for normal wear and tear), with all inclusions, and in a clean and hygienic condition that would be acceptable to the next hirer.

 The Caravans are fully insured – there is no extra cost to you.